muesli/duf/README.md

 ## Features

 - [x] User-friendly, colorful output
-- [x] Adjusts to your terminal's width
+- [x] Adjusts to your terminal's theme & width
 - [x] Sort the results according to your needs
 - [x] Groups & filters devices
 - [x] Can conveniently output JSON